The Chomsky-Sch\"utzenberger Theorem for Quantitative Context-Free Languages

 3. Let $(K,+,\Val,0)$ be a valuation monoid.
 Note that in Example 1, the unit 1 satisfies $1+'1= 1$.
 Here we wish to give another extension of $K$ to a unital valuation monoid $K'$ which does not satisfy this law for $1$.
 Let $K' = \mathbb{N} \times K$ with componentwise addition $+'$.
 Given $(m_1,x_1), \ldots, (m_n,x_n)$ we define $\Val'((m_1,x_1), \ldots, (m_n,x_n)) = \Val(x_1, \ldots, x_1, \ldots , x_n\ldots, x_n)$ where this sequence contains $m_i$ copies of $x_i$, if $m_i \not= 0$ and $x_i \not=0$ (for $1 \le i \le n$), otherwise the $x_i$'s are excluded from the sequence to which $\Val$ is applied.
 Then $(K',+',\Val',(0,0),(1,0))$ is a unital valuation monoid.

 4. Next we introduce unital valuation monoids where the valuation arises from `local', binary operations as follows.
 First, we define a \emph{unital monoid-magma} to be a tuple $(K,+,\cdot,0,1)$ such that $(K,+,0)$ is a commutative monoid, $\cdot:K\times K\rightarrow K$ is a binary operation, and $a \cdot 0 = 0 \cdot a = 0$ and $a \cdot 1 = 1 \cdot a = a$ for every $a \in K$.
 Then we can consider each unital monoid-magna $(K,+,\cdot,0,1)$ as the particular unital valuation monoid $(K,+,\Val,0,1)$ where $\Val(a_1,\ldots, a_n) = (\ldots((a_1 \cdot a_2)\cdot a_3)\cdot \ldots )\cdot a_n$.
+These structures will be important for us in Section \ref{sec:step-functions}.
 Now we list some examples of (classes of) unital monoid-magmas which can be viewed as unital valuation monoids in this way: \begin{itemize} \item A unital monoid-magma is a \emph{strong bimonoid}, if the multiplication is associative, and a \emph{semiring}, if the multiplication is associative and distributive (from both sides) over addition.
 For a range of examples of strong bimonoids which are not semirings we refer the reader to \cite{drostuvog10}.

 \item The Boolean semiring $\mathbb{B}=(\{0,1\},\lor,\land,0,1)$ allows us to give exact translations between unweighted and $\mathbb{B}$-weighted settings.
 The semiring $(\mathbb{N},+,\cdot,0,1)$ of natural numbers permits counting.